Jump to

 Installation technicians couldn’t work independently

-We might have been able to put up with these pain points, but we knew this wouldn’t be sustainable once the process was passed on to external contractors.
+We might have been able to put up with these pain points, but this bottlenecked process wouldn’t be sustainable once we passed the site deployments on to external contractors for the subsequent milestones.

 Solution